sorenkrabbe/Chrome-Salesforce-inspector/README.md

 Installation
 -----
+1. Download or clone the repo locally.
-1. Open `chrome://extensions/`.
+2. Open `chrome://extensions/`.
-2. Enable `Developer mode`.
+3. Enable `Developer mode`.
-3. Click `Load unpacked extension...`.
+4. Click `Load unpacked extension...`.
-4. Select the `addon` subdirectory of this repository.
+5. Select the `addon` subdirectory of this repository.

 Troubleshooting
 -----